codeAligned/JP_Notes/jp_github_notes.md

 + If you try to push and get "Repository does not exist" this probably means that you cloned from the Zipfian repo rather than your fork.
 Make sure you created a fork to your account.
 Then run this command to push: `git push https://github.com/<your username>/precourse master`

 + If VIM loads in terminal in response to some commands and prevents you from exiting/acting, hit **shift + colon**, then **w**, then **q**, then **enter** to exit VIM and return to terminal

++ Ignore a file previously tracked: `git rm --cached <file>`
+    - This removes the file from the tracking index.
+If you omit the `--cached` attribute, you will actually delete the file from your local repo as well.